Index 2024

 Political context

-Since 2012 and the rise to power of the nationalist right, many journalists have complained about a climate of mistrust, even hostility, toward them.
-The system of ‘kisha clubs’ (‘reporters’ clubs), which only allows established news organisations to access government events and to interview officials, induces journalists into self-censorship and represents blatant discrimination against freelancers and foreign reporters.
+Since 2012 and the rise to power of the nationalist right, journalists have complained about a climate of distrust, even hostility, toward them.
+The system of kisha clubs (reporters’ clubs), which allows only established news organisations to access press conferences and senior officials, pushes reporters toward self-censorship and constitutes blatant discrimination against freelancers and foreign reporters.

 Legal framework

-Vaguely worded regulations, enacted in 2021 and first applied in 2023, restrict public (including journalists) access to 58 areas near defence facilities and infrastructure deemed of “national security interest”, such as the Fukushima power plants, under penalty of two years in prison and/or a fine of up to 2 million yen (about US$18,240).
+A vaguely worded regulation, enacted in 2021, will be applied in 2024, restricting the public’s access, including journalists, to 583 areas near defence facilities and infrastructure deemed of “interest to national security,” such as nuclear power plants and military bases.
+Violations will be punishable by up to two years in prison and/or a fine of up to 2 million yen (14,000 euros).
 The government also refuses to amend a law on the protection of specially designated secrets, which punishes the publication of information obtained “illegally” with up to ten years in prison.

 Economic context

-In this world's most aged country, the paper-centred model remains the main economic model, but its future is uncertain due to the decline of its audience.
-Japan does not have regulation against the cross ownership of newspapers and broadcast stations, which has led to an extreme media concentration and the growth of media groups of considerable size, sometimes with over 2,000 reporters.
+Print is still the dominant media category in the country, but its future is uncertain due to the decline of its readership, in a country that has the highest percentage of elderly people in the world.
+Japan does not regulate against the cross ownership of newspapers and broadcasting groups, which has led to extreme media concentration and the growth of media groups of considerable size, sometimes with over 2,000 reporters.

 Sociocultural context

-The Japanese government and businesses routinely apply pressure on the management of mainstream media, which results in heavy self-censorship on topics that could be deemed sensitive, such as corruption, sexual harassment, health issues (Covid-19, radiation), or pollution.
-In 2020, the government dramatically reduced the number of journalists invited to its press conferences, using Covid-19 health measures as an excuse, and included public broadcaster NHK on the list of organisations supposed to follow its “instructions” in the case of a major national crisis.
+In Japan, the government and corporations routinely exert pressure on the management of mainstream media, resulting in heavy self-censorship on topics that could be deemed sensitive, such as corruption, sexual harassment, health issues or pollution.
+Since 2020, the government has slashed the number of journalists invited to its press conferences, citing health measures linked to the pandemic, and has added public broadcaster NHK in the list of organisations required to follow its “instructions” in the event of a major national crisis.

 Safety

-While Japanese journalists enjoy a relatively safe working environment, some have been sued by politicians simply for retweeting content deemed “defamatory”.
-On social networks, nationalist groups also routinely harass journalists who criticise the government or cover “unpatriotic” subjects, such as the health problems caused by the Fukushima disaster.
-In an isolated incident in December 2022, the Foreign Correspondents' Club of Japan received several disturbing phone calls threatening to bomb the club and kill two of its journalists.
+While Japanese journalists enjoy a relatively safe working environment, some have been sued by politicians for retweeting content deemed “defamatory”.
+On social media, nationalist groups also routinely harass journalists who criticise the government or cover “unpatriotic” subjects, such as discussing the slow response to the Noto disaster or using the term “treated radioactive water” to designate Fukushima water.